ADGEfficiency/adgefficiency.github.io/_posts/2017-07-17-blockchain-energy-part-two.md

 > It would be a waste to just use the blockchain to just do meter billing - [Joi Ito](https://www.greentechmedia.com/articles/read/the-energy-blockchain-could-bitcoin-be-a-catalyst-for-the-distributed-grid)

-I'm excited about the potential for blockchain to be the transaction and control layer for the grid. **Blockchain could enable a living, self-organizing grid powered by smart contracts**.
+Blockchain might have a role to play in transaction and control layers of the grid. **Blockchain could enable a living, self-organizing grid**.
 Smart contracts would automatically match generators with consumers, balancing the grid in near real time.
 Virtual power plants and storage could also be dispatched using smart contracts.

-A blockchain could make smaller scale (in both time and volume) transactions more viable.
+A blockchain could make smaller scale (in time and volume) transactions more viable.
 This would make a more diverse range of resources available to the system operator for real time balancing.
 It would also reduce the length of the settlement process - no need for complex and costly processes such as profiling.

 This blockchain would provide an excellent database for managing grid operations.
-Data would be available for every transaction - price, quantity and time all down to a fine scale.
-This dataset would also allow more accurate forecasts of generation & demand.
-More accurate forecasts will reduce spinning reserve and imbalance costs.
+Price, quantity and time data would be available for every transaction.
+This dataset would allow more accurate forecasts of generation & demand.
+More accurate forecasts can reduce spinning reserve and imbalance costs.

-**Blockchain is the first technology that can identify of the origin of electricity.** This would simplify certification of renewable generation or tracking carbon emissions.
+**Blockchain migh also play a role in identifying the origin of electricity.** This would simplify certification of renewable generation or tracking carbon emissions.

 It would also allow a system operator to see which parts of the grid were used to supply electricity.
 This would allow charging based on how the transmission and distribution system was actually used.